N-A-D/Rift/README.md

 There are only two ways to create *distinct* entities:
 1. Using the `rift::EntityManager::create_entity` member function.
 1. Using the `rift::EntityManager::create_copy_of` member function.
-(Requires existing entity; copy construct's entity's components).
+(Requires existing entity; copy construct's components from the original).

 ## Components
 In Rift, Components are meant to have as little logic associated with them as possible.
 In fact, an ideal component is a *POD* that just stores state information.
 State is then modified using a system transformation.